 - Avoid junk foods or foods high in sugar or fat.

 - Avoid alcohol, soda, fruit juice or anything high in calories.

 - Cut pieces of little meat – about the size of a penny cut in half.
 Chew each piece individually.
 This will promote natural digestion and a reduced risk of acid reflux symptoms.

 - Do not consume liquids with meals.

 - Stop eating when you’re full.

-Ultimately, in order to maintain your weight loss, you must learn how to eat and what to eat in order to keep losing weight.
+Ultimately, to maintain your weight loss, you must learn how to eat and what to eat to keep losing weight.
 Always eat slowly and think hard before consuming something.
 Think what this contains and what will it do for my body.
-Weight loss surgery is the beginning of a new lifestyle to eat healthy and to live an active life.
+Weight loss surgery is the beginning of a new lifestyle to eat healthily and to live an active life.

 Guide to Gastric Bypass Surgery:

 - Gastric Bypass Risks, Complications